The JET Program

 (615) 340-4312 Fax

 JET Alumni Association (JETAA) USA

-JET participant returnees who reside in our five-state region are granted membership in the JETAA Music City chapter (Tennessee & Kentucky) or the Mid-South JETAA chapter (Louisiana, Arkansas, Mississippi).
-For more information on JETAA Music City, please contact firstname.lastname@example.org.
-Mid-South JETAA chapter can be found on Facebook under "JETAAnola".
-A complete list of chapters in the USA can be found on the JETAA USA official website here.
-New returnees to our area who have not yet registered should contact the Consulate here.
+JET participant returnees who reside in Tennessee and Kentucky are granted membership in the JETAA Music City Chapter.
+For more information on JETAA Music City, please contact email@example.com or visit the JETAA Music City Facebook page.
+Those who reside in Louisiana, Arkansas, or Mississippi are granted membership in jetaaNOLA (aka the JETAA Mid-South chapter).
+For more information on jetaaNOLA, please contact firstname.lastname@example.org or visit the jetaaNOLA Facebook page.
+A complete list of chapters in the USA can be found on the JETAA USA official website.
+New returnees to our area who have not yet registered should contact the JET Program Coordinator.

 JET Alumni Association International (JETAAi)